 [Name, telephone number, e-mail]

 The target group for this checklist is primarily service providers, intra-service or the participants that is managing the technical management of the system that keeps the set of data today.
 Before you start filling out this checklist you should fill out the checklist for publication of open data.
-Version 1.0

 Introduction

 Data and information is used synonymously within this document.
-The checklist is made for those that is working and administering the IT-support the information exists in. (intra-service or another administrating party) within Gothenburg city that will publish information as open data.
+The checklist is made for those that is working and administering the IT-system the information exists in (intra-service or another administrating party) within the City of Gothenburg that will publish information as open data.
 For the curious there is more information about creating open data on vidareutnyttjande.se and in a process for open data development developed by The Swedish Environmental Protection Agency (information and process picture).

 Consumer and citizen service has support for operations that want to make data accessible.